iftikharuddin/security-course/cairo-playground/cairo-bootcamp-by-starknet.md

 #### Field Elements (felt)
 - Cairo's default datatype is felt252 (not u256)
 - Signed integers not yet supported on SN
-- https://starklings.app/ (live code Cairo without IDE)
+- https://starklings.app/ (interactive learning of cairo)